 Dragon Quest may be one of the first Japanese Role Playing Games using mechanics still used today, but it’s certainly not the first.
 It was a trailblazer that inspired and led a charge by Japanese game designers.
 However, there were some interesting games before it.
+This is the history of JRPGs (or the history of Eastern Role-Playing Games according to wikipedia).

 The Dark Ages of Japanese Role Playing Games